fugue/fregot/README.md

 Once at least one breakpoint is set, you can use `:break` without arguments to display the list.
 You'll see output like this:

-    examples/break_example/break_example.rego:8
-    fregot.examples.break_example.function_a
-    fregot.examples.break_example.test_step
+    fregot.examples.demo.test_allow
+    examples/demo/demo.rego:9
+    fregot.examples.demo.deny

-You can also use `:break` on an existing breakpoint to remove it again.
+You can also use `:break` on an existing breakpoint to remove it again:

+    fregot.examples.demo% :break deny
+    Removed breakpoint at fregot.examples.demo.deny

 #### Step 2: Activate breakpoint